AndreM07/AndreM07.github.io/README.md

 # **Home**

 Welcome to my personal website!
-I'm Andre, an aspiring engineer with a passion for solving real-world problems through innovative design and analysis.
+I'm Andre Mojica, an aspiring mechanical engineer with a passion for solving real-world problems.
 My interests include engineering, finance, and history.
-Feel free to explore my projects, learn about my work, or get in touch!
+Feel free to explore my projects, learn about my work, or contact me!

+---

+# **About Me**

+-I first became interested in engineering after I took my first engineering class in my freshman year of high school.
+It was an introductory engineering class where I learned the basics and foundations of engineering design.

+-I took 4 years of engineering classes in high school, with each course focusing on a specific branch of engineering, such as mechanical, electrical, and coding.

+-I was accepted to the University of Illinois Chicago, where I am pursuing a degree in mechanical engineering.

 ---